We got to my hostel okay. In fact, from the time I got

 into the forest and within a half mile or so, there

-was a huge sand pit off to the left
+sand pit off to the left

 of the trail.
 A forest-type stair led down the steep enbankment to the